 - Confirm the software can be integrated with your current systems

-Often, we find that manufacturers don’t even realize they’re out of date because their way of doing things gets the job done.
-"Your team can be innovative in solving problems, but at what cost?" says John.
-"Are they making excel spreadsheets to track data outside of the system?
-Are they handwriting notes from several screens to collect data?
-Are your customer service people walking the shop floor gathering data to answer customer questions?
-All of these are signs that point to it being time for a software update."Back to top
+John asks some probing questions: “Are you making Excel spreadsheets to track data outside of the system?
+Are you handwriting notes from several screens to collect data?
+Are your customer service people walking the shop floor gathering data to answer customer questions?”

-Every manufacturer has to deal with global competition.
-Whether your competitors are using cheaper offshore labor or there are new technologies and techniques being used overseas, there’s always something happening that makes the world feel smaller and smaller each year.
+Whether your competitors are using cheaper offshore labor, or new technologies and techniques are being used overseas, there’s always something happening that makes the world feel smaller and smaller each year.

 John pulls examples from his own experience to suggest three things to consider concerning international business for manufacturers:

 - Hidden Costs of Low Prices.
-“We would quote projects for long-standing customers only to learn (at times) that our competitor was pricing the project for less than our raw material price,” says Madsen.
-“This was a frustrating process and we lost work.”
 Instead of competing on price, take a look at some of the hidden costs of low prices, like language barrier issues, jeopardizing your own intellectual property, or taking multiple trips overseas.

 - Shipping and Returns.
 “Often the U.S. buyer is required to pay for the shipment in advance of the product leaving the shipping port,” says Madsen.
 “If any product needs to be expedited, the cost to fly products to the U.S. is very expensive.”

 Of course, customer margin isn’t the only place to look to optimize your profits.
-From channel margins to material cost to supply chain management and everything in between, John goes into deeper detail on where to look to optimize your profit margin in this article.Back to top
+From channel margins to material cost to supply chain management, John goes into deeper detail on where to look to optimize your profit margin in this article.Back to top

-As we enter into 2020, there are likely a few key areas of your business that deserve review.
-It’s important to closely analyze these aspects of your business, from customer relationships to hiring employees to critical internal processes and possibly more.
+As we finish the strangest year ever, 2020, there are likely a few key challenges you need to review.
+It’s important to closely analyze these aspects of your business, from customer relationships to hiring employees to reshoring options and likely much more.